{{flagHref}}

 Chemical Properties Description

 Berkelium exhibits chemical properties typical of heavy actinides.
-It usually exists in the +3 oxidation state and less frequently in the +4 state.
-In chemical reactions, Berkelium tends to lose electrons and forms coordination complexes with oxygen, halogens and other ligands.
-Its compounds can exhibit various colours such as green or yellow, depending on the chemical environment.
+It has been observed to display +3 and +4 oxidation states.
+In chemical reactions, berkelium tends to lose electrons to form coordination compounds involving oxygen, halogens, and other ligands.
+These compounds can exhibit green or yellow colours depending on the nature of the prevailing chemical environments.

 Physical Properties Data Table